miketaylr/orientation-shim/README.md

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.

+Parts of this code inspired by https://gist.github.com/richtr/2966043, which is licensed under the Apache License, Version 2.0.